1. Camera IP or Hostname or URL

 - Try also this great source of information.

 - Install and run the free ONVIF Device Manager, Log in providing your camera credentials.
 Press Refresh, select your camera and click the Live video link.
-Now copy the URL shown under the live video and paste it into Camera IP or Address:
+Now copy the URL shown under the live video and paste it into ContaCam's Camera - Network / IP Camera dialog under Camera IP or Hostname or URL:

 3. Camera Instability or Stream Corruption

-If a network camera keeps restarting displaying from time to time the Cannot connect to camera message or if the video stream shows smearing or other artifacts, then do the following to solve your problem.
+If a network camera keeps restarting displaying from time to time the Cannot connect to camera message or if the video stream shows smearing or other artifacts, then follow the below steps.

 - Reduce the camera frame-rate and/or video resolution (if not possible in ContaCam do that in camera web interface).